timhay68/secure-aws-config-client/README.md

 ### Local Development
 #### Application Configuration
-In application.yml, `spring.profiles.active` contains the list of Spring profiles which will be used to select the configurations to bei used at runtime.
+In application.yml, `spring.profiles.active` contains the list of Spring profiles which will be used to select the configurations to be used at runtime.
 Ensure this list includes 'local' and not 'prod'.

 The following configurations will then be found in application-local.yml.